venven16/HIPE_Experiment_2/README.md

 Function: A = np.arange(1, 101).reshape(10, 10) ** 2

-Description: This function generates an array with numbers from 1-100 and makes it a 10x10 array with the '.reshape(10, 10)' function and squaring the elements with '** 2' to produce the array that is asked with the given problem.
+Description: This function generates an array with numbers from 1-100, making it a 10x10 array with the '.reshape(10, 10)' function and squaring the elements with '** 2' to produce the array that is asked with the given problem.

 Function: div_by_3 = A[A % 3 == 0]

-Description: This function is used to determine the elements that are divisible by 3 with the given array.
-It generates a boolean mask that, for elements divisible by 3, is 'True'.
-An array of those elements is obtained by applying this mask to 'A'.
+Description: This function determines the divisible elements by 3 with the given array.
+It generates a boolean mask that, for elements divisible by 3, is 'True.'
+An array of those elements is obtained by applying this mask to 'A.'

 Function: np.save('div_by_3.npy', div_by_3)

 Description: This function saves the array of elements divisible by 3 to a file named 'div_by_3.npy'.

-Running this script will produce the file div_by_3.npy containing the elements of the array that are divisible by 3.
+### Running this script will produce the file div_by_3.npy containing the elements of the array that are divisible by 3.